Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 So manually constructing the JSON was what we opted for, and once you get used to the endless `%22` it's actually quite readable IMHO (when compared to the alternatives we just described).

-Now here's how we worked-around the memory issue: before we trigger our `log` call we first check that Fastly's workspace hasn't been exhausted by generating the `var.json` variable content.
+Now here's how we worked-around the memory issue causing a `(null)` log line: before we trigger our `log` call we first check that Fastly's workspace hasn't been exhausted (the variable contains the error code raised by the last function).
 If we find an 'out of memory' error, then we won't attempt to call the `log` function (as that would result in the `(null)` for a log line).

 > Documentation: [docs.fastly.com/vcl/variables/fastly-error/](https://docs.fastly.com/vcl/variables/fastly-error/)

 It's important to reiterate that this isn't a _solution_, but a _work-around_.
-We don't know how many logs we're losing due to memory exhaustion (it could be lots!) so this is a problem we need to investigate further (as of October 2019 ...wow did I really start writing this post two years ago!!? time flies heh).
+We don't know how many logs we're losing due to memory exhaustion (it could be lots!) so this is a problem we need to investigate further (as of October 2019, ...wow did I really start writing this post two years ago!!? time flies heh).

 ```
 if (fastly.error != "ESESOOM") {